react-cosmos/react-cosmos/docs/plugins/plugin-config.md

 This JSON config is the plugin's entry point.

 A Cosmos plugin can contain a **server plugin** and a **UI plugin**.
-At least one is required, as well as a plugin name.
+At least one is required, along with a plugin name.
 The `server` and `ui` paths are resolved relative to the config's parent directory.

 To enable a Cosmos plugin add it to the `plugins` option in the `cosmos.config.json` of the host project: